lead-magnets

 **Implementation**: Gate results behind email capture.
 The quiz itself is ungated — the personalized results require an email.

-**For building interactive quizzes**: See **free-tool-strategy** skill for technical implementation guidance.
+**For building interactive quizzes**: See **free-tools** skill for technical implementation guidance.

 ---